-Extensive and increasing use of VDUs and the conditions under which they are operated is controlled by the Health and Safety (Display Screen Equipment) Regulations 1992.
+Extensive and increasing use of display screen equipment and the conditions under which they are operated is controlled by the Health and Safety (Display Screen Equipment) Regulations 1992.
 Our policy covers workstation layout, working patterns, training and special provisions for health and safety.

-No person should use a piece of VDU equipment without consulting the policies and checking that the workstation layout is suitable for them and, if not, making appropriate adjustments.
+No person should use a piece of display screen equipment without consulting the policies and checking that the workstation layout is suitable for them and, if not, making appropriate adjustments.

-Employees who are designated as VDU users are offered free eyesight checks through a scheme administered by the Health and Safety Team.
+Employees who are designated as DSE users are offered free eyesight checks through a scheme administered by the Health and Safety team.

-Refer to Visual Display Equipment Policy.
+Refer to Display Screen Equipment Policy.

-5.25 Lone working
+5.31 Lone working